- Duration:

 Overnight: Ankasa Reserve Lodge, Ankasa

-Day 10.
-White-necked Rockfowl (Picathartes) – the most exciting day of the trip
+Day 12.
+White-necked Rockfowl (Picathartes) vigil – The most anticipated day of the trip

 The two species of charismatic, cave-roosting, and cave-nesting rockfowl (picathartes) are both West African endemics and both Vulnerable (partly due to their need for caves within rainforest, not a common combo).
 Needless to say, seeing either of the two representatives of this family is high on the wish list of many a birder.
-The site we visit is arguably the best place on earth to find White-necked Rockfowl – we’ve had a 100 % success rate so far.
+The site we visit is arguably the best place on earth to find White-necked Rockfowl – we’ve had a 100 % success rate so far – as we patiently wait in the late afternoon for the birds to come to their roosting and nesting site deep in the forest.

 Overnight: Picathartes Guesthouse, Bonkro, in the Ashanti region

-En route to the savanna and dry woodlands of Mole National Park, a brilliant game reserve that has a whole new suite of birds awaiting us along with elephant, crocodiles, and a lot of other good animals, we stop at Offinsu Forest.
-Here Blue-moustached Bee-eater is always a real highlight, but other pickings include at least three possible bushshrikes, the names describing these fabulous birds well (e.g., Many-colored Bushshrike and Fiery-breasted Bushshrike).
-We might see Thick-billed Honeyguide or its smaller relative, Cassin’s Honeybird.
-Rufous-sided Broadbill and Capuchin Babbler are also possible.
+Enroute to the savanna and dry woodlands of Mole National Park, a brilliant game reserve in the north of the country that has a whole new suite of birds awaiting us, along with elephant, crocodiles, and a lot of other good animals, we stop at Opra Forest.
+Here the massive Fiery-breasted Bushshrike is a real highlight.
+We might see the hulking Thick-billed Cuckoo or the tiny Cassin’s Honeybird, along with several other species.
+This is a long drive, and will take the bulk of the day, and we anticipate rolling into Mole during the afternoon.

 Overnight: Mole Motel, with a view over Mole National Park’s savanna